verzada/FhirStarter.DotNetCore/docs/FHIRService/SettingUpAResourceService.md

 Unlike Update, Patch will let you update part of a resource instead of the whole resource.
 F.ex if you want to update a field in a resource or your datasource.

 ##### Key - todo check this part out
-The key is handled by the ServiceHandler
+-- TODO

 #### StructureDefinition

-##### GetStructureDefinitionNames
+##### GetStructureDefinitionNameForResourceProfile

-You can add your custom StructureDefinition(s) to the service, by first adding the names of the StructureDefinitions (see the ExamplePatientService for a quick howto).
+You can add your custom StructureDefinition to the service, by adding the name of the StructureDefinition (see the [Getting started with Validation](../Validation/GettingStartedWithValidation.md) for a quick howto).

-Additionally you need to implement IFhirStructureDefinitionService so the FhirController can retrieve the source of the StructureDefinition.
-You can choose where to get the definition from, but you have to return the result as an ICollection.

-The StructureDefinitions are available through the url .../fhir/StructureDefinition/